Mediation in Member States - Scotland

 In which areas is recourse to mediation admissible and/or the most common?

 Recourse to mediation is admissible in all areas of law.
-It is most commonly used in family conflicts and neighborhood disputes.
+It is most commonly used in family conflicts and neighbourhood disputes.
 Increasingly, commercial and business differences are referred for mediation.
 Mediation must be offered in disputes about additional support needs, and conciliation must be available in disability discrimination claims.

 Are there specific rules to follow?